Sandra Kabir: Politics

 In 1994, Kabir joined the Labour Party.
 She was an elected councillor for Queensbury ward in Brent London Borough Council from 2002 to 2006 before being re-elected in 2010 and 2014.
 As a councilor, Kabir's particular areas of interest are health, women's issues and citizenship.
 She is also a school governor and a member of several Council committees.

 Awards

 In 1988, Kabir was awarded the international STIMEZO Prize, for her contribution to making abortion safe worldwide.

 Personal life

 Kabir is widowed, has three children and two grandchildren.

 In 1967, at the age of 17, Kabir got married and had son (born 1969) and daughter (born 1971) before getting divorced in 1976.

 In February 1972, her mother died of appendicitis, and in 1979, her father died.

 In 1979, Kabir met her second husband whom she married in 1980, and they have a daughter (born 1982).
 In October 1997, Kabir's second husband died of a liver disease.

 Kabir's brother (born 1954) lives in Brisbane, Australia.
 Her sister (born 1959) is a journalist and lives in Bangladesh.
-Kabir lives in London, England with her eldest son, Saeqah Kabir, who works for a property company.
+Kabir lives in London, England with her eldest son, Feisal Kabir, who works for a property company.